Jollibee Group: Joint ventures

 JFC and the Viet Thai International Joint Stock Company formed a joint venture named Superfoods Group, which owns and manages the Vietnamese coffee chain brand, Highlands Coffee.
 In November 2016, the two companies agreed to list Superfoods as a public company in a stock exchange by July 2019.

 In October 2016, the company and Cargill formed a joint venture, C-Joy Poultry Meats Production, and broke ground on a new poultry processing facility at Santo Tomas, Batangas in the Philippines.
 The facility will be expected to process 45 million chickens per year.

 On September 27, 2018, the company announced its 50-50 joint venture with Chinese-American restaurant chain, Panda Express to bring its stores to the Philippines.
 On July 8, 2019, both JFC and Panda Express' parent company, Panda Restaurant Group formed their joint venture company, JBPX Foods, Inc. after its incorporation by the Securities and Exchange Commission.

 On February 16, 2021, the company announced that it entered into a 50-50 joint venture with Yoshinoya International Philippines to establish a company that would serve as the franchisee of Yoshinoya in the country, with plans to open 50 stores in the country in the long-term.

 On August 4, 2023, the company formed a joint venture with Food Collective, Pte.
 Ltd. (FCPL), with the company owning a 60% stake and FCPL owning a 40% stake, to open Tiong Bahru Bakery and "The Common Man Coffee Roasters" in the Philippines.

 In February 2024, the company and Republic Cement signed a Memorandum of understanding to support the Extended producer responsibility Law: on "recovering post-consumer plastic packaging waste, diverting it away from the landfills and waterways, and sending it to Republic Cement for co-processing.
 Republic Cement will use the collected packaging waste as alternative fuel in the cement manufacturing process."
 In the same month, the company and First Gen Corporation also signed an agreement to "shift to renewable energy by operating 6,300 solar panels in its Canlubang Baking Facility.

-Foundation

-Jollibee Group Foundation (JGF) is the social development arm of the Jollibee Group, one of the fastest growing Asian restaurant companies in the world.

-JGF promotes improved access to food by implementing programs on agro-entrepreneurship, education, and disaster response, together with partner organizations in the Philippines and from other countries.